248 Patient Contacts Managed | 213 Patients Supported | 85.9% Engagement Rate | 94 WorkWell Referrals | 53.25 GP Hours Released | 3 Clinicians

 - Early MSK intervention

-- Workplace adjustment advice and coordinated rehabilitation pathways.
+- Workplace adjustment advice

 Rather than operating as a standalone fit note service, the pathway focused on helping patients: